 Overall, Hallowe'en's a time to have fun!

-To enjoy a few guilt-free treats this Halloween season, call the team at the Physical Activity Line for resources and tips on staying active and healthy!
+To enjoy a few guilt-free treats this Halloween season, call the Physical Activity Services at HealthLink BC team (8-1-1) for resources and tips on staying active and healthy!

 Resources and References: